 Where did it all begin?

-It may not be much to look at now, 7 years later, but this web tool is still actively used to visualize the state of thousands of private equity funds and investor relationships.
+It may not be much to look at now, a decade later, but this web tool is still actively used to visualize the state of thousands of private equity funds and investor relationships.

 I had been acting as a researcher and designer at Acanthus, a private equity fundraiser.
 After this project, a dedicated researcher was no longer necessary.